future-architect/future-wru/README.md

 ![wru logo](doc/logo-small.png)

-WRU is an identity aware proxy for enterprise users.
+WRU is an identity aware reverse proxy/middleware for enterprise users.
 It provides seamless authentication experience between development environemnt and production environment.

 ## What is WRU for